See how to successfully install SharePoint 2019 step by step as an administrator or developer.

 I haven’t seen any official or unofficial documentation about required features yet so I’ll use the minimum set of features that worked with older versions of SharePoint.

-The following steps apply if you don’t have a SQL server yet.
-If you have a SQL Server 2014 SP1 instance you can skip to the step below: "SQL Server 2014 configuration".
+The following steps apply if you don’t have a SQL Server instance yet.
+If you have a SQL Server 2016 instance you can skip to the step below: "SQL Server 2016 configuration".

 Please select at least the following minimum features: